 Identification relies on detecting behavioral signals that reveal imminent purchase intent.
 These signals must be recent (last 7-14 days), repeated, and focused on decision-making content.

-Repeated visits to strategic pages: A prospect who visits your pricing pages 3 times in a week is not there by chance.
+Repeated Visits to Strategic Pages: A prospect who visits your pricing pages 3 times in a week isn’t there by chance.
 Repetition on high-intent pages (pricing, comparisons, demos, testimonials) indicates active evaluation.
-Monitor particularly:
+Pay particular attention to:

 - Pricing page visited 2+ times